stacyyuu/reading-notes/301/class-03.md

 1. What is the spread operator?
 - Useful and quick syntax for adding items to arrays, combining arrays or objects, and spreading an array out into a function's argument.
 - In JS, spread syntax refers to use of ellipsis of three dots `(...)` to expand an iterable object into list of arguments.
-- When `...arr` is used in funciton call, it expands an iterable object `arr` into list of arguments.
+- When `...arr` is used in function call, it expands an iterable object `arr` into list of arguments.
 - Spread operator was added to JS in ES6.

 2. List 4 things that the spread operator can do.